yaron4u/EnigmaCracker/README.md

 ### Conclusion

-By following these steps, you can set up and run EnigmaCracker on an AWS EC2 instance using your Docker image stored in Amazon ECR.
-This setup allows you to leverage the scalability and flexibility of running EnigmaCracker.
+Setting up EnigmaCracker on an AWS EC2 instance with your Docker image in Amazon ECR offers improved scalability and reliability for your wallet scanning tasks.
+This approach provides a streamlined and effective solution to harness EnigmaCracker’s full potential on a powerful cloud platform.

 ---
 ## Updates